 Simon Judd is Head of Development at Euston North.
 Previously at BBC Drama North with Hilary Martin, the two developed and produced a wide range of shows including BAFTA-winning In the Flesh, James Herbert’s The Secret of Crickley Hall and upcoming BBC One crime series In the Dark.
 Simon started his career at BBC Comedy before joining ITV Studios.

-Thames is headed up by Managing Director Richard Holloway – one of the UK’s most experienced entertainment producers, and also Interim CEO of FremantleMedia UK – with Suzy Lamb as Head of Entertainment.
+Thames is headed up by Managing Director Richard Holloway – one of the UK’s most experienced entertainment producers – with Suzy Lamb as Head of Entertainment.
 Broadcasting and producing programmes in every conceivable genre since 1968, the Thames label plays a prominent role in the history of the British television industry.
 As the entertainment arm of FremantleMedia UK, Thames has emerged as Britain’s leading entertainment label and continues to produce Britain’s biggest and best entertainment programmes.
 With shows including The X Factor, Britain’s Got Talent, Take Me Out and Blankety Blank, Thames continues to set the standard for the British entertainment genre.Visit the Thames website

 The UK’s most talked about TV show, The X Factor is now in its 14th season, and returns to TV in the Autumn.
 Last year’s series saw the return of Sharon Osbourne, Nicole Scherzinger, Louis Walsh and Simon Cowell and was hosted by the nation’s favourite Dermot O’Leary.